-In October, disability rights activist Holly Scott-Gardner was conducting a study examining how many tweets promoting blind awareness month were actually accessible to blind users when she came across a post from AccessiBe.
+In October, disability rights activist Connor Scott-Gardner was conducting a study examining how many tweets promoting blind awareness month were actually accessible to blind users when he came across a post from AccessiBe.

 AccessiBe was founded in 2018 in Israel and has grown rapidly—350 percent during 2020 alone, according to a recent press release announcing a $28 million investment by a private equity firm.
 It now says its overlay is used by more than 120,000 websites, including those of major brands like Pillsbury, Oreo, and Avon.
 According to the company's website, its ambitions are even grander: “to make the entire internet fully accessible to people with disabilities by 2025.”